Dileep2896/spotify_clone/Readme.md

 ### Music Library

 The app dynamically manages a user’s music library, providing options to explore **newly uploaded songs** and **recently played tracks**.
-It pulls song metadata and media directly from **Cloudinary**, ensuring fast and secure access to audio files.
+It pulls song metadata and media directly from **Cloudinary** and stores essential song information in **PostgreSQL**, ensuring fast and secure access to audio files.

 - **Dynamic Song List:** Users can view a constantly updated list of newly uploaded songs and their recently played songs.
-- **Favorites Management:** Users can easily mark songs as favorites, which are then stored locally for quick access and personalization.
+- **Favorites Management:** Users can easily mark songs as favorites, which are stored both locally and in **PostgreSQL** for persistent access across devices.

 ### Background Music Playback